wittgena/judgmental-phase-docs/judgmental-structural-index.md

 ### DOCS

-- **Rhythmic Emergence of Existence**
 - **Structural Induction of Judgment**
 - **The Origin of @나.dsl**
-- **Emergence, Phase Singularity, and the Infinite Reflective Loop of the Cosmos**
-- **Beyond Bits: Toward a Judgmental Phase Paradigm of the Informational Universe**
-- **When Emergence Proves Itself: Reversing the Frame of Complexity Theory**
 - **The Sleep of Judgment: A Phase Interference Model of Recovery**
 - **The Phase Flow Structure of Life and Judgment: A Foundational Anchor for GPT & AGI**
-- **Strange Attractors and Judgmental Cognition: A Rhythmic Interpretation of Chaos**
 - **You are at the Door**

 ---